 Under a restructuring plan, the Company's seven Indian subsidiaries, Ntrance, Marketics Technologies India Private Limited, WNS Workflow Technologies (India) Private Limited, WNS Customer Solutions Private Limited, WNS Customer Solutions Shared Services Private Limited, COSC and NCOP, amalgamated with its Indian subsidiary WNS Global Services Private Limited ("WNS Global").
 The amalgamation order has been approved by the High Court of Bombay vide an order dated August 27, 2009 and the amalgamation is effective April 1, 2007.
-Further under another restructuring plan, the Company's three Indian subsidiaries, First Offshoring Technologies Private Limited, Servicesource Offshore Technologies Private Limited and Hitech Offshoring Services Private Limited, amalgamated with its Indian subsidiary WNS Global.
+Further under another restructuring plan, the Company's three Indian subsidiaries, First Offshoring Technologies Private Limited, Services Offshore Technologies Private Limited and Hitech Offshoring Services Private Limited, amalgamated with its Indian subsidiary WNS Global.
 The amalgamation order has been approved by the High Court of Bombay vide an order dated March 25, 2010 and the amalgamation is effective April 1, 2008.
 The Company believes that these amalgamations would streamline its administrative operations, help achieve operational and financial synergies, and reduce its costs and expenses relating to regulatory compliance.
 The amalgamation did not have a significant impact on the consolidated financial statements of the Company, except for income taxes.
 As a result of the amalgamation, the amalgamated entities, which prior to the amalgamation were individually assessable for income taxes, effective April 1, 2007, are assessable as one amalgamated entity, resulting in a reduction of income taxes by \$261.

 In January 2009, the Company received an order of assessment from the Indian tax authorities that it believes could be material to the Company given the magnitude of the claim.
 The order assessed additional taxable income for fiscal 2005 on WNS Global, that could give rise to an estimated \$16,141 in additional taxes, including interest of \$5,008.
 The assessment order alleges that the transfer price the Company applied to international transactions between WNS Global and its other wholly-owned subsidiaries was not appropriate, disallows certain expenses claimed as tax deductible by WNS Global and disallows a tax holiday benefit claimed by the Company.
 After consultation with Indian tax advisors, the Company believes the chances that it would be able to overturn the assessment on appeal are strong and it intends to continue to vigorously dispute the assessment.
 Furthermore, first level Indian appellate authorities have recently ruled in the Company's favor in its dispute against an assessment order assessing additional taxable income for fiscal 2004 on WNS Global based on similar allegations on transfer pricing and tax deductibility of similar expenses and overturned the assessment.
-Although this ruling is not binding on the appellate authorities hearing the Company received from the aforesaid assessment on fiscal 2005 received in January 2009, the Company believes it will serve as persuasive authority in support of its position.
+Although this ruling is not binding on the appellate authorities hearing the Company's dispute on the aforesaid assessment on fiscal 2005 received in January 2009, the Company believes it will serve as persuasive authority in support of its position.
 In March 2009, the Company deposited \$222 with the Indian tax authorities pending resolution of the dispute.
-In March 2009, the Company received from the Indian service tax authority an assessment order alleges that service tax is payable in India on BPO services provided by WNS Global to clients.
+In March 2009, the Company received from the Indian service tax authority an assessment order demanding payment of \$7,674 of service tax and related interest and penalty for the period from March 1, 2003 to January 31, 2005.
+The assessment order alleges that service tax is payable in India on BPO services provided by WNS Global to clients.
 After consultation with Indian tax advisors, the Company believes the chances that the assessment would be upheld are remote.
 The Company intends to continue to vigorously dispute the assessment.